ReactPoland/React-Convention-Book/text/505_fullstack_nodejs_falcor_router.md

-2) You shall see there something like "AWS ServicesSHOW ALL SERVICES" (or alternatively find it from the services' list the similar way as IAM)
+2) You shall see there something like "AWS Services SHOW ALL SERVICES" (or alternatively find it from the services' list the similar way as IAM)

 ![aws services list](http://test.przeorski.pl/book/514_aws_services_list.png)